sudssf/dynamics_sim/dynamics_sim-master/README.md

 - Simulate a given number of generations of one simulation, and graph the dynamics of each player's strategies over time
 - Repeat a given simulation multiple times and return the frequency of each resulting equilibria.
-- Vary one or more parameters associated with the dynamics or game constructors and graph the effect of this variation on the resulting equilibria, either in 2D or 3D graphs.
+- Vary one or more parameters associated with the dynamics or game constructors and graph the effect of this variation on the resulting equilibria, either in the form of 2D or 3D graphs.

 The ```GameDynamicsWrapper``` and ```VariedGame``` classes take care of simplifying the simulation and graphing processes, and automatically parallelize the computations across all available cores.